vbcontrib/VBAngular/README.md

 * Wait for the database to be created.
 * Finally, set _RoamingWebApi_ as the startproject, run and test it in the browser.

-(NOTE: Development is in progress, it is not ready yet, there are still a few bugs and hick-ups.
-Pull requests are welcome!)
+(NOTE: We can still add features here, if we want to.
+This demo works all right, but it is not necessarily ready yet, so: pull requests are welcome!)